-English Army.-Last year 743 oldiers were sentenced for desertion from the British army.
+English Army.-Last year 743 soldiers were sentenced for desertion from the British army.
 Some of the reasons given for desertion by the men are curious.
-Forty-seven were annoyed by comrades or harshly treated by non-commissioned officers and others: non-commissioned officers and others; forty-four married without leave, or had love affairs; eighty-seven were led astray by drink, or deserted from dislike to the army; eighty-one were persuaded by comrades or bad company sixty four alleged refusal of absence as the company of the company tolly say may was even o c ertain amount ?
+Forty-seven were annoyed by comrades or harshly treated by non-commissioned officers and others; forty-four married without leave, or had love affairs; eighty-seven were led astray by drink, or deserted from dis-like to the army; eighty-one were per-suaded by comrades or bad company tire o

+tiree were sired of the army eighter a long on a source of the source of

+SOTEOS

+ertain amount

+the snit was

+Items of Interest.